guderian120/python_lab/readme.md

 ## 📝 License

-This project is for educational use and demonstration purposes.
+This project is for educational use and demonstration purposes and submitted as part of my labs with Amalitech Ghana
 ```